mapo80/ds4sd-docling-tableformer-onnx/dotnet/TableFormerTorchSharpSdk/README.md

 - Convert table crops into normalized `[1, 3, 448, 448]` TorchSharp tensors that match Docling's preprocessing, including per-sample SHA-256 digests and descriptive statistics.
 - Execute the TorchSharp neural forward pass and compare logits/coordinates against Docling with 1e-5 tolerance, ensuring identical tag sequences and argmax indices.
 - Decode the predicted tag sequences into OTSL/HTML tokens, reproduce Docling's span-aware bounding box corrections, and validate the resulting sequences and bounding boxes against the Python reference with a 1.5e-7 tolerance.
+- Rebuild Docling's PDF cell matching stage, translating bounding boxes to page space, reconstructing cell metadata, and comparing against the Python reference with a 2e-5 tolerance on page-space coordinates.

 ## Usage
 ```csharp